Find an Orthodontist near you

 • Don’t grind your teeth, but if this is a problem for you, book an appointment with your general dentist for further assessment.

 Tooth movement, like wrinkles or other body changes, occurs with time as a part of the normal aging process.
-But we can hold off unwanted teeth changes by maintaining good oral health and simply wearing your retainer.
+But you can hold off unwanted teeth changes by maintaining good oral health and simply wearing your retainers.

 If you’re concerned about your teeth shifting, or other oral health issues, then you can use our Finder Tool to find your local orthodontist and request a consultation.